kubernetes/kubernetes/docs/proposals/deploy.md

 ### `kubectl set`

 `kubectl set` has the following subcommands:
 - `kubectl set env` allows the users to set environment variables of Kubernetes resources.
-It should support Pod, ReplicationController, ReplicaSet, Deployment, and DaemonSet.
+It should support any object that contains a single, primary PodTemplate (such as Pod, ReplicationController, ReplicaSet, Deployment, and DaemonSet).
-- `kubectl set image` allows the users to update the image of deployments.
+- `kubectl set image` allows the users to update multiple images of Kubernetes resources.
 Users will use `--container` and `--image` flags to update the image of a container.
+It should support anything that has a PodTemplate.

+`kubectl set` should be used for things that are common and commonly modified.
+Other possible future commands include:
+- `kubectl set volume`
+- `kubectl set limits`
+- `kubectl set security`
+- `kubectl set port`

+### Mutating Operations

+Other means of mutating Deployments and DaemonSets, including `kubectl apply`, `kubectl edit`, `kubectl replace`, `kubectl patch`, `kubectl label`, and `kubectl annotate`, may trigger rollouts if they modify the pod template.

+`kubectl create` and `kubectl delete`, for creating and deleting Deployments and DaemonSets, are also relevant.

 ### Example